CMSgov/bcda-static-site/_pages/api-documentation.md

 ## Parameters

-Use parameters during job requests to filter or specify the resources returned.
+Use parameters during job requests to filter or specify the resources returned:

 - **The _type parameter:** Limit your request to specific resource types.
 Instead of receiving data from all available resource types, specify 1 or more.